Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a square cylinder

-We depict the relationship between the lift coefficient and non-dimensional time for various synthetic jets configurations, compared to the baseline scenario, as shown in \cref{fig:figure13}(c).
+The relationship between the lift coefficient and non-dimensional time is depicted for various synthetic jet configurations, compared to the baseline scenario, as shown in figure \ref{fig:fig13}(c).
 The baseline lift coefficient exhibits periodic fluctuations throughout the time series, characteristic of the natural vortex shedding around the square cylinder.
 When the synthetic jets are positioned at $J_2^1, J_2^2$, $J_3^1, J_3^2$, and $J_4^1, J_4^2$, a significant attenuation in the lift coefficient is observed.
 Specifically, the configuration at $J_3^1, J_3^2$ induces the most pronounced initial reduction in the lift coefficient, which rapidly stabilizes near zero, indicating effective suppression of the unsteady aerodynamic forces.
 Furthermore, the configurations at $J_2^1, J_2^2$ and $J_4^1, J_4^2$ lead to a marked reduction in both the amplitude and frequency of the lift coefficient oscillations, thereby significantly damping the lift fluctuations.
 This suggests a successful mitigation of vortex-induced forces through controlled jet actuation.
 However, when the jets are located at $J_1^1, J_1^2$, the lift coefficient fails to exhibit a similar reduction.
 Instead, transient spikes and persistent oscillations are present, indicating that this jet configuration is less effective in altering the flow structures responsible for lift generation.
 These results crystallize the crucial role of optimal jet placement in flow control, where precise modulation of aerodynamic forces, such as lift, is essential for achieving effective performance.
-Jet configurations that interact favorably with the complex flow dynamics around the square cylinder are the most effective in stabilizing the flow and reducing oscillatory forces.